xabbu42/Master/arbeit.md

 \End{proof}

 \Begin{lemma}
-The S4 formula $□(P ∧ ¬□P → P) → ¬□(P ∧ ¬□P)$ has no left-prehistoric-loop-free proof.
+The S4 formula $□(P ∧ ¬□P → P) → ¬□(P ∧ ¬□P)$ has no left-prehistoric-cycle-free proof.
 \End{lemma}

 \Begin{proof}
 By invertibility for G3s in one direction and an easy deduction in the other, we have
 $G3s ⊢ ⊃ □(P ∧ ¬□P → P) → ¬□(P ∧ ¬□P) ⇔ G3s ⊢  □(P ∧ ¬□P → P), □(P ∧
 ¬□P) ⊃$.
-In both directions the proofs remain prehistoric loop free if the other proof was prehistoric loop free.
+In both directions the proofs remain prehistoric-cycle-free if the other proof was prehistoric-cycle-free.
 For a proof of $□(P ∧ ¬□P → P), □(P ∧¬□P) ⊃$ we have two possibilities for the last rule:

 1\.\ case: The last rule is a $(□ ⊃)$ rule with $□(P ∧ ¬□P → P)$ as